-If Windows is going to ask your permission to run it, you’d expect it to ask permission for Minecraft, right?
-Except Minecraft is actually a Java file executed by the Java program, so when it comes time for Minecraft to connect to the network, the Firewall prompt isn’t for “Minecraft”—it’s for Java.
+If Windows is going to ask your permission to run something and let Minecraft access the local network, you’d expect it to ask permission for “Minecraft” or some variation, right?
+Except Minecraft is a Java file executed by the Java program, so when it comes time for Minecraft to connect to the network, the Firewall prompt isn’t for “Minecraft”—it’s for Java.

-Simply navigate to Control Panel > System and Security > Windows Firewall (or just type in “Firewall” in the Start Menu search box).
+Simply navigate to Control Panel > System and Security > Windows Defender Firewall, or just type in “Firewall” in the Start Menu search box.
+(If you’re running a version of Windows older than Windows 10 version 2004, it will just be called “Windows Firewall” but the interface is otherwise identical.)

-Click the “Change settings” icon in the upper right corner to tell Windows you want to make administrative changes and then scroll down to look for “javaw.exe” in the Firewall entries list.
-The version of Java that your copy of Minecraft uses must have the “Private” column checked.
-While most people will only have one entry it’s possible that you may have two entries.
-(If you have more than one version of javaw.exe listed and want to investigate, you can always right click on each entry and select “Details” for more information.)
+While most people will only have one entry it’s possible that you may have two entries or more entries depending on how you use your computer and what you’ve installed.
+If you have more than one version of javaw.exe listed and want to investigate, you can always right-click on each entry and select “Details” for more information.

-In the vast, vast, majority of cases this simple tweak is all it takes to banish your connectivity woes.
+In the vast, vast, majority of cases, this simple tweak is all it takes to banish your connectivity woes.